jasp-stats/jasp-desktop/Docs/development/r-analyses-guide.md

 ### Converting to and from *X-prepended-base64*

-Column names in data frames read from JASP are encoded in *X-prepended-base64*
+Column names in data frames read from JASP are encoded in *X-prepended-base64*.
+This allows us to use international characters in column names, etc.

 `.v(column.names)`
 `.unv(dp.base64.names)`